How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Factory reset by using the device’s pushbutton:

-On the majority of Hikvision's newer camera models, there will be a pushbutton on the camera which will allow to carry out a hard reset without needing to log into it.
-This is most useful when you have forgotten your password, as it allows you to set a on the camera while avoiding much of the faff involved in doing this through the SADP tool.
+On the majority of Hikvision’s newer camera models, there will be a pushbutton on the camera which will allow to carry out a hard reset without needing to log into it.
+This is most useful when you have forgotten your password, as it allows you to set a new password on the camera while avoiding much of the faff involved in doing this through the SADP tool.

 Step 1: